Myongji-Graduate/fetch-ax/README.md

 ##### responseType

 - By default, there is no default value for responseType.
-But it is `json` only if the content-type is `application/json`
+But it is set to `json` only if the content-type is `application/json`

 ##### headers

 - By default, there is no default value for headers.
-But it's content-type is `application/json` only if the data is `json`
+But it's content-type is set to `application/json` only if the data is `json`